 More and more companies are now using telephone interviews in the early stages of the recruitment process as a sifting tool.
 Your spoken English should therefore be of a high standard and clear and you must also treat this as a proper interview (which it is) and so ensure you are in a quiet location where you won’t be interrupted.
 Also make sure you have your CV in front of you.
 Make notes and ensure you have also done your research.
 Listen to the questions carefully – don’t jump in to speak before the interviewer has finished his/her question(s).
 Finally, smile while you speak on the phone; it adds warmth to your voice – although the interviewer may not be able to see you, it does come through.
 Also, avoid gesturing and moving around too much during your phone interview as this will affect your voice.

 - If your interview went well and, if it feels right then write a thank you email.
-If you are an ATB candidate, then we will be able to assist and guide you with this.
+If you are an ATB Brand Ambassador or candidate, then we will be happy to assist and guide you in this.

 - Dealing with rejection - Accept rejection with dignity.
 Interviews are never a waste of time and if possible write a thank you email and then ask for feedback.
 This is clearly at the discretion of the manager but if you have gone as far as interview stage, then it is well worth chasing feedback.
 You can also read our article titled: How to Handle Job Rejection(s)